 this will be removed from your bibliography automatically.
 Journals

-often provide formatting guidelines in .bst
+often provide formatting guidelines in .bst files that can

-be referred to in the \bibliographystyle{}
+be referred to in the \bibliographystyle{} command.

-The program bibtex
+The program bibtex (or biber) reads

-files created by latex programs and creates a
+.aux files created by latex programs and creates a

-file which is then read by the LaTeX program to format
+.bbl file which is then read by the LaTeX program to format

-everything (above we showed the need to run pdflatex
+everything (above we showed the need to run pdflatex,

-, and pdflatex
+bibtex, pdflatex, and pdflatex in

 order to generate citations).

-, you need a plain text file that is a
+To use bibtex, you need a plain text file that is a

 database with entries formatted in BibTeX format.
 For example, here is